aadityavikram/Coding_Progress/README.md

 # Coding_Progress

-## This repository contains all the question solved from different websites such as CodeChef, GeeksForGeeks, LeetCode, etc.
+## This repository contains all the question solved from different websites such as CodeChef, GeeksForGeeks, LeetCode, Spoj, etc.

 1) [Little Elephant and Candies](lecandy.cpp)
 2) [Chef and Notebooks](cnote.cpp)